nemashivam126/E-Commerce-Shopkart/README.md

 - MongoDB with Mongoose
 - Redux
 - Material-UI
+- JWT (JSON Web Token) for authentication and authorization
 - Cloudinary (for media storage)
 - Multer (for file uploads)
 - Vercel (for deployment)